patacongo/Pascal/doc/PascalNotes.md

 Variants of the basic directory operations, similar to those from Borland Turbo Pascal or Free Pascal are provided as intrinsic functions.

 - `function GetDir : string` - Returns the current working directory.
-- `function SetCurrentDir(dirPath : string) : boolean` - Set the current working directory.
+- `function SetCurrentDir(DirPath : string) : boolean` - Set the current working directory.
 Returns `true` if successful.
-- `procedure ChDir(dirPath : string)` - Set the current working directory.
+- `procedure ChDir(DirPath : string)` - Set the current working directory.
 No failure indication is returned.
-- `function CreateDir(dirPath : string) : boolean` - Create a new directory.
+- `function CreateDir(DirPath : string) : boolean` - Create a new directory.
 Returns `true` if the directory was create successfully.
-- `procedure MkDir(dirPath : string)` - Create a new directory.
+- `procedure MkDir(DirPath : string)` - Create a new directory.
 No failure indication is returned.
-- `function RemoveDir(dirPath : string) : boolean` - Remove a new directory.  .
+- `function RemoveDir(DirPath : string) : boolean` - Remove a new directory.  .
 Returns `true` if the directory was successfully removed.
-- `procedure RmDir(dirPath : string)` - Remove a new directory.
+- `procedure RmDir(DirPath : string)` - Remove a new directory.
 No failure indication is returned.

 Other directory operations inspired by Free Pascal are provided in the unit `FileUtils.pas`.
 Some primitive directory intrinics are provided in the run-time code to support this unit.
 Those intrinsics are very close to the underlying functions from the standard C library, on which the Pascal run-time is built.
-As a rule, then should not be used by Pascal application code for portability reasons.
+As a rule, these should not be used by Pascal application code for portability reasons.
 These intrinsics include:

-- `function OpenDir(dirPath : string; VAR dir: TDir) : boolean` - Open a directory for reading.
+- `function OpenDir(DirPath : string; VAR dir: TDir) : boolean` - Open a directory for reading.
 If the directory was successfully opened, *true* is returned and TDir is valid for use with `ReadDir`.
-- `function ReadDir(VAR dir : TDir, VAR result : TSearchRec) : boolean` - Read the next directory entry.  *true* is returned if the directory entry was read successfully and the content of the `result` will be valid.
+- `function ReadDir(VAR dir : TDir, VAR Result : TSearchRec) : boolean` - Read the next directory entry.  *true* is returned if the directory entry was read successfully and the content of the `Result` will be valid.
 Only the `name` and `attr` field of the `TSearchRec` record are populated.
 The most likely reason for a failure to read the directory entry is that the final directory entry has already been provided.
+- `function FileInfo(FilePath : string; VAR Result : TSearchRec) : boolean` - This function will populate the remaining fields of the `TSearchRec` record, `size` and `time`.
 - `function RewindDir(VAR dir : TDir) : boolean` - Reset the read position of the beginning of the directory.  *True* is returned if the directory read was successfully reset.
 - `function CloseDir(VAR dir : TDir) : boolean` - Close the directory and release any resources.  *True* is returned if the directory was successfully closed.